 And before we get on me…I did the whole patience thing…the ignoring thing…the calm voice crap…the redirecting…the reiterating…all the “research based” crap I’m supposed to do so CPS won’t wind up at my door.
 And I was tired.
 I worked with everyone else’s little person today.
 It was at least 9:30p.
 My nerves and patience shot.
 And after two hours, I knew she was too.

 The last time I went to remove the last of her things and closed her door, she ran to me and said “Noooo mommy!
 I need you, mommy!” and hugged my legs in the most exhausted way.

 I acknowledged her need for me…but I couldn’t cave.

 I knelt down gave her a kiss and told her “I know, but what you did is not ok.
 You can’t do that to mommy or anyone else.
 So you have to go to bed.”

-And although she cried so more, at least went to bed.
+And although she cried some more, at least she went to bed.

 This is all could have been stopped with a hug and calming words.
 Not screaming.
 Not a whooping.
 Not an all out mother-toddler war.

 Just a hug.
 And now that’s all I’ve been doing when she goes into her crazy, nails on a chalkboard screaming, stomping tantrums….about washing her hands.
 I speak to her calmly and hug her when she gets to that point.

 Still drives me insane….but at least she only takes an hour to calm down.